Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 Avoid Further Consequences

-Your ticket should include a date by which you must respond to the charges.
+Your traffic citation should include a date by which you must respond to the charges.
 On most tickets, this is the hearing date, and you must pay your ticket by this date or show up in court to plead one way or the other.

-Generally, if you fail to respond to the ticket by or on this date the court will give you a default judgment of guilty (or “responsible”) and notify the MVD to suspend your license.
-Once this happens, you’re responsible for paying the traffic ticket fine, court costs and another other related fees such as the default fee, and the cost to have your license reinstated.
+Generally, if you fail to respond to the traffic ticket by or on this date the court will give you a default judgment of guilty (or “responsible") and notify the AZ MVD to suspend your Arizona driver's license.
+Once this happens, you're responsible for paying the traffic ticket fine, court costs, and another other related fees such as the default fee, and the cost to have your license reinstated.

-Your ticket includes information about the court in charge of handling your case.
+Your AZ traffic ticket includes information about the court in charge of handling your case.
 Check your citation, or find out how to replace a lost traffic ticket in order to retrieve the information.

 Under normal circumstances, you won't have to schedule a hearing; most AZ traffic tickets already include a hearing date.

-If yours doesn’t, check the information provided on the ticket about scheduling a hearing.
-It’s not uncommon for courts to require phone calls or paperwork.
+If yours doesn't, check the information provided on the ticket about scheduling a hearing.
+It's not uncommon for Arizona traffic courts to require phone calls or paperwork.

 Rescheduling or Postponing Your Hearing